Revised: January 10, 2018.

-We are organic growers for many reasons, and these are best described by the concerns organic growers have for the following;
+We are organic growers for many reasons.
+These are best described by the concerns that we, as organic growers, have for the following:

 - Food safety and quality